FlexFringe: Modeling Software Behavior by Learning Probabilistic Automata: Introduction

-The key design principle of FlexFringe is that this state merging approach can be used to learn models for a wide range of systems, including Mealy and I/O machines~\cite{shahbaz2009inferring,aarts2010learning}, probabilistic deterministic automata~\cite{vidal2005probabilistic, verwer2014pautomac}, timed/extended automata~\cite{verwer2010efficient, niggemann2012learning, niggemann2012learning, schmidt2014online, walkinshaw2016inferring}, and regression automata~\cite{lin2016short}.
+A fundamental design principle of FlexFringe is that this state merging approach can be used to learn models for a wide range of systems, including Mealy and I/O machines~\cite{shahbaz2009inferring,aarts2010learning}, probabilistic deterministic automata~\cite{vidal2005probabilistic, verwer2014pautomac}, timed/extended automata~\cite{verwer2010efficient, niggemann2012learning, niggemann2012learning, schmidt2014online, walkinshaw2016inferring}, and regression automata~\cite{lin2016short}.
 All that needs to be modified is the similarity test, implemented as an evaluation function that tests for merge consistency and computes a score function to decide between possible consistent merges.
-In FlexFringe, these functions can be implemented and modified by adding only a single file (the evaluation function) to the code base.
-This file needs to implement: \begin{itemize} \item methods for processing evaluation function specific inputs such as time values, \item data structures that contain information such as frequency counts, \item methods that compute merge consistency and merge score from these structures, \item and updating routines for modifying their content due to a performed merge. \end{itemize} These functions can be derived and overloaded from existing evaluation functions.
-FlexFringe then provides efficient state-merging routines that determine which merge to perform, how this influences the automaton structure, and different ways to prioritize and search through the possible merges.
-This process can be fine-tuned using several parameters.

-With FlexFringe, we aim to make efficient state-merging algorithms accessible to a wide range of users.
-Currently, most users are from the software engineering domain because they frequently deal with data generated by deterministic systems.
-In practice, data is usually unlabeled since one can only observe what a (software) system does and not what it does not do.
-Most applications of state merging therefore make use of some form of PDFA learning.
-We have implemented several evaluation functions in FlexFringe for well-known PDFA learning algorithms such as Alergia~\cite{carrasco1994learning}, MDI~\cite{thollard2000probabilistic}, Likelihood-ratio~\cite{verwer2010likelihood}, and AIC minimization~\cite{verwer2010efficient}.
-In this paper, we describe these methods and improvements we developed to boost their performance in practice:

-\begin{itemize} \item We show the inner workings of efficient implementations for state-merging algorithms. \item We provide improvements over the traditional implementations that increase performance in practice. \item We perform experiments on the PAutomaC data set~\cite{verwer2014pautomac} displaying competitive results. \item For a use-case on software logs from the HDFS data set~\cite{xu2009detecting}, we demonstrate how to learn insightful models and outperform existing solutions based on neural nets. \end{itemize}